Contrast-Security-OSS/java-microservice-sample-apps/README.md

 ```

 ## Detecting the vulnerabilities
-To add the Java Agent to all the services above:
+To detect the vulnerabilities, start the apps with Contrast enabled as described above.
+Then use the services to exercise the code.
+It should not be necessary to exploit the vulnerabilities, in order for Contrast to identify the vulnerabilities.

 ## Exploiting the Vulnerabilities